Do you need an accountant if you’re self-employed (sole trader)?

 • Ongoing support: from £25/month for basic online services, up to £100+/month for more hands-on support

-If you’re unsure what level of help you need, our guide to comparing sole trader accountants breaks down your options, including remote vs. local and the pros and cons of monthly packages.
+If you’re unsure what level of help you need, read our guide to comparing sole trader accountants, which describes typical options, including remote vs. local and the pros and cons of a monthly fee arrangement.

 • Not claiming all the expenses you’re entitled to